brutasse/django-geoportail/docs/source/settings.rst

 * ``GEOPORTAL_API_KEY`` is a required setting and no map will show up until you set it to the key given by the IGN.
 See :ref:`ign-api-access`.

+* ``GEOPORTAL_MEDIA_URL`` points to the Geoportal Javascript library.
+The default value is ``http://api.ign.fr/geoportail/api/js/1.0/``, which is the hosted version.
+If you want to host it yourself, see :ref:`media-files`.